pouchdb-community/pouchdb-full-sync/README.md

 db.fullySync(remoteDB);
 ```

 The same promise/callback/event APIs are supported.
-So e.g. you can do a one-shot replication with promises:
+So for instance, you can do a one-shot replication with promises:

 ```js